iterative/dvc.org/content/docs/command-reference/list.md

 positional arguments:
-  url            Location of DVC or Git repository to list from path           Path to a file or directory within the repository
+  url            Location of DVC or Git repository to list from path           Path to a file or directory in the repository
+                 relative to the root of the repo
 ```

 ## Description